adigenova/wengan/README.md

 preset for Circular Consensus Sequences from Pacific Bioscience (PacBio) tipically having an  N50 ~\[15kb\].

-# WENGAN ADVANCED OPTIONS

-The following options allows to override the presets of **Wengan** components.
-Don't change this variables if you are not sure.

-## FastMin-SG

-An alignment-free algorithm for ultrafast scaffolding graph construction from short or long reads.

-## IntervalMiss

-IntervalMiss detect miss-assembled contigs and correct them when necessary.

-## Liger

-Liger use the Synthetic Scaffoding Graph to compute overlap among long reads, order and orient short contigs, validate scaffols sequences, fill the gaps and polishing of the assembly.

 # Wengan components
 + A bruijn graph assembler ([Minia](https://github.com/GATB/minia), [Abyss](https://github.com/bcgsc/abyss) or [DiscovarDenovo](https://software.broadinstitute.org/software/discovar/blog/))
 + [FastMIN-SG](https://github.com/adigenova/fastmin-sg)